neerajsinghjr/dsa/study_notes/T001_Python.md

   print(value)

 # OUTPUT :
-Ferrari is a car
+# Ferrari is a car
-John is a boy
+# John is a boy
-Barbie is a toy
+# Barbie is a toy
-Cottonwood is a tree
+# Cottonwood is a tree
-Shirley is a girl
+# Shirley is a girl
 ````

 -------------------------------------------------------------------------------------
 ### Q061 : First Class Function in Python;;

 #### DEFINATION OF FIRST CLASS FUNCTION;;

-`First class functions`:If a function can be assigned to a variable or passed
+`First class functions`: If a function can be assigned to a variable or passed
-as object/variable to other function, that function is called as first class
+as object/variable to other function, that function is called as `first class
-function.
+function`.

 Languages like - `Python`, `Javascript` and `C(pointers)` support first class
 functions.